Day 1: Gmund - Wildbad Kreuth

 Day 7: Pfitsch - Sterzing

-The last day of The Trans-Alpine Crossing is generally flat, with a few easy climbs and a lot of scenic beauty: The track follows the beautiful and wide open valley, passing quaint farmsteads and historic stone churches that are typical for this region of South Tyrol.
-A short ascent takes you atop a foothill at Flains from where the trail descends into the Gothic town center of Sterzing.
+The last day of The Trans-Alpine Crossing is generally flat, with a few easy climbs and a lot of scenic beauty: The track follows the beautiful and wide open valley, passing quaint farmsteads and historic stone churches that are typical for this region of South Tirol.
+A short ascent takes you atop a foothill at Flains from where the trail descends into the Gothic town centre of Sterzing.
 Most trails are rated easy; some short sections are a moderately challenging hike.
 Those with less time or energy available can ride a bus to Sterzing as well.